-1. Parameters tUI, tMLI and tLI represent sender-to-recipient or recipient-to-sender interlocks, for instance, one agent (sender or recipient) is waiting for the other agent to respond with a signal before proceeding.
-Parameter tUI denotes an unlimited interlock that has no maximum time value; tMLI represents a limited time-out that has defined minimum; tLI is a limited time-out that has a defined maximum.
+^{1.} Parameters tUI, tMLI and tLI represent sender-to-recipient or recipient-to-sender interlocks, for instance, one agent (sender or recipient) is waiting for the other agent to respond with a signal before proceeding.
+Parameter tUI denotes an unlimited interlock that has no maximum time value; tMLI represents a limited time-out that has defined maximum.

-2. The 80-conductor cabling is required to meet setup (tDS, tCS) and hold (tDH, tCH) times in modes exceeding 2.

-3. Timing for tDVS, tDVH, tCVS, and tCVH must be met for lumped capacitive loads of 15 and 40 pF at the connector where the data and STROBE signals have the same capacitive load value.

-4. Fall all timing modes, parameter tZIORDY may be greater than tENV since the host has a pull up on IORDY giving it a known state when released.

-5. Parameters tDS and tDH for mode 5 are defined for a recipient at the end of a cable only in a configuration that has a single device located at the cable end.
-This configuration can result in tDS, and tDH for mode 5 at the middle connector having minimum values of 3.0 and 3.9 nanoseconds respectively.

-6. The parameters are only applied to True IDE mode operation.
+- 2. The 80-conductor cabling is required to meet setup (tDS, tCS) and hold (tDH, tCH) times in modes exceeding 2. - 3.
+Timing for tDVS, tDVH, tCVS, and tCVH must be met for lumped capacitive loads of 15 and 40 pF at the connector where the data and STROBE signals have the same capacitive load value. - 4.
+Fall all timing modes, parameter tZIORDY may be greater than tENV since the host has a pull up on IORDY giving it a known state when released. - 5.
+Parameters tDS and tDH for mode 5 are defined for a recipient at the end of a cable only in a configuration that has a single device located at the cable end.
+This configuration can result in tDS, and tDH for mode 5 at the middle connector having minimum values of 3.0 and 3.9 nanoseconds respectively. - 6.
+The parameters are only applied to True IDE mode operation.